MartinHvidberg/spamclam/README.md

 * there are several kinds, all with separate extensions (.scrule, .scaddr, .stat)
 * .scrule
       * This is the Rule files
-      * They must have either 'white' or 'black' in the name.
+      * They must have either 'white' or 'black' in the name
-      * The filename determines if the rules are defining white-list or black-list definitions.
+      * The filename determines if the rules are defining white-list or black-list definitions
 * .scrule_some_other_name
       * This is the exampe Rule files
-      * Commented examples on how to write a .scrule file.
+      * Commented examples on how to write a .scrule file
-      * Not used by the program, just for you to learn from.
+      * Not used by the program, just for you to learn from
 * .scaddr
       * This is the Address book files
-      * Address books, likely in comma-seperated-values format.
+      * Address books, likely in comma-seperated-values format
       * But, the program will just look at them as text files, and try to find one email address on each line.
-Any other text, including the commas, are ignored.
+Any other text, including the commas, are ignored
 * .stat
       * This is the Output statistics, written by the program
-      * When run, the program will create or update the .stat file.
+      * When run, the program will create or update the .stat file
-      * It's a .json file so it's quite readable, but you should properly not edit it.
+      * It's a .json file so it's quite readable, but you should properly not edit it
       * For each rule are noted dates and counts of hit
-      * For each sender is noted, number of emails (total) and number of spam-mails (delete).
+      * For each sender is noted, number of emails (total) and number of spam-mails (delete)
-      * The number accumulates, each time you run Spamclam, until you delete the file. i.e. the same good emails may be many times.
+      * The number accumulates, each time you run Spamclam, until you delete the file. i.e. the same good emails may be many times

 /Martin